 According to the Content Marketing Institute, content marketing pulls in six times the number of leads of other forms of marketing.
 Meanwhile, websites who publish regularly with blog posts will have 434 percent more pages indexed than those that do not.
 Moreover, the organizations that create a marketing content calendar to publish 16 or more posts per month will see 3.5 times the amount of traffic than those who publish 0 to 4 articles on average.

 Regularly publishing this content, and doing so with a cohesive strategy that benefits your organization, can be a challenge.
 The higher cadence requires organization and direction for all the content creators.

-Content calendar challenges and opportunities
+Marketing content calendar challenges and opportunities

-The key things to a good content calendar are: that it aligns to the marketing strategy, accessible, regularly updated, and easy for people to understand so they can find their topics and asset types and produce.
+The key things to a good marketing content calendar are: that it aligns to the marketing strategy, accessible, regularly updated, and easy for people to understand so they can find their topics and asset types and produce.

-Content will only effectively drive brand engagement if you understand exactly to who you want to speak and what they will want to read.
+Creating a marketing content calendar will only effectively drive brand engagement if you understand exactly to who you want to speak and what they will want to read.
 You want to analyze your target audience and understand their motivations, pain points, and what they will respond to when considering a purchase.

 Most businesses will have more than one type of audience.
 This means that you will need to differentiate between a few different personas and variations of buyer journeys.